jlightstone/cs_project/README.md

 ## II.
 Feature Extraction

 Using resourses from kaggle, we determined 16 statistical features that serve as potential candidates for understanding our the experimental data [link1](https://www.kaggle.com/c/LANL-Earthquake-Prediction/discussion/94390#latest-554034).

-### Feature definitions
+The features are broken into four different catagories- basic, fast fourier transformed, rolling window, and mel-frequency features.
+The basic features are calculate using simple statistics and include‘mean’, ‘std’, ‘skew’.
+In order to extra the fast fourier transformed features, the time time-domain signal was converted into a frequency-domain signal.
+The resulted in real and imaginary numbers and the mean and standard deviation for each was calculated.

+Rolling windows (6 features)  From the 150_000 data, we choose a rolling window size = 100, at each window, we calculate the mean and standard deviation of each window.
+We use the numpy percentile function to calculate 5%,30%, 60% of the standard deviation (‘Roll_std_p05’,‘Roll_std_p30’,‘Roll_std_p60’), the top 5% of the mean, the mean of the gradient of these vectors (‘Roll_mean_absDiff’, ‘Roll_std_absDiff’).

 ![Feature Extraction Concept](https://github.com/hoangtung167/cx4240/blob/master/Graphs/Feature_Extraction_Concept.png)

-**Basic features (4 features)
-‘Index’, ‘mean’, ‘std’, ‘skew’**
-From 150_000 data, we report the time when the signal is recorded (‘Index’), a single mean value (‘mean’), standard deviation (‘std’), and skew (‘skew’).

 <details><summary>CLICK TO EXPAND</summary>
 <p>